Accurate Amortization Calculator

 - How do I calculate how much I can borrow?

-- enter the number of payments
+- Enter the Number of Payments.

-- enter the expected or desired payment
+- Enter the expected or target Payment Amount.

 - How do I calculate how long it will take to pay off a loan?

-- enter the expected or desired payment
+- Enter the expected or target Payment Amount.

 - What interest rate allows me to pay $500 a month?